What is a Traumatic Brain Injury?

 Persons who have mild TBI usually have a good recovery, but some individuals may take weeks or even months of treatment to reach their maximum potential.
 About 75% of traumatic brain injuries are concussions or other forms of mild traumatic brain injury.

-Recent attention to concussions in the NFL has led to increased awareness and many parents are concerned about their children’s participation in sports and risk of concussion.
-To date, there are no absolute conclusions though there is an emerging consensus that multiple concussions can have a significant effect on the brain and should be avoided.
+Recent attention to concussions in the NFL has led to increased awareness and many parents are concerned about their children’s participation in sports and the risk of concussion.
+To date, there are no absolute conclusions about long term damage from concussions.
+There is emerging consensus that multiple concussions can have a significant effect on the brain and should be avoided.

 Moderate Traumatic Brain Injury